fegicochen/UniMatch/README.md

 # UniMatch

-This project implements a matchmaking system backend service built with Node.js, Express, and Oracle Database.
+This project implements a matchmaking system full-stack service built with Node.js, Express, and Oracle Database.
 The system helps match users based on their personality traits, preferences, and compatibility scores.

 ## Features